 Virtual: Start your New Year with zen.
 New York Yoga hosts a variety of live-stream yoga classes seven days a week on Zoom.

 Credit: Revolution Rail Company

 In-person: Ring out the old, ring in the new with something you haven’t tried.
 Make Your Own Glass at the Corning Museum of Glass.
 From hot glassworking to flameworking to fusing to sandblasting, with the help of experienced glassworkers, you and your family can make just about anything with glass and take home a memorable souvenir.
 Want to up your winter hiking game?
 Try snowshoeing in a New York State Park.
 Make it a point to enjoy nature and the solitude and all-engulfing silence of the wilderness in winter traversing some of the thousands of miles of state parks by snowshoe.
 Another unique option?
-For a fun new way to travel and see New York’s amazing scenery, try self-powered rail biking (pictured) along historic railroad tracks in the Adirondacks and Catskills.
+For a fun new way to travel and see New York’s amazing scenery, try self-powered rail biking (pictured) along historic railroad tracks in the Adirondacks, Catskills, and Cooperstown.
 If you’ve ever wanted to try stand-up comedy but have yet to get up the nerve, head to the National Comedy Center in Jamestown and try Comedy Karaoke!
-Choose from more than a dozen routines from comedians like Aziz Ansari, Jeff Foxworthy, and Ali Wong, and of course visit the hilarious exhibits at this acclaimed institution devoted to all things funny.
+At this exhibit, choose from more than a dozen routines from comedians like Aziz Ansari, Jeff Foxworthy, and Ali Wong, and of course visit the other hilarious exhibits at this acclaimed institution devoted to all things funny.